ngram-lab/al-folio/_pages/seminar.md

 This course is structured about NLP research seminar visitors.
 For each visitor, students are required to read a paper, and go to the talk.

 For each researcher, you'll submit two reviews:
 1. Paper review: Read in detail a research paper, and submit a summary and comments on [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScJM7rbg285ppEmRKfcma88CtNAysiHxh9Koz-om_t1mDUnVw/viewform?usp=dialog).
-This is due either before the talk, or before the class session associated with that talk, whichever is earlier; see the schedule.
+This is due either the night before the class session where the author's work is being discussed (as per the schedule).
 (No paper review is due for Spangher 2/5 since it's the first class session.)
 2. Talk review: Take some notes during the talk.
 Afterward, write and submit comments on [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSddDVv77O1eN4Clh2iqKpCpqQ0Xg5QRr6tAYHlEbk51LC3k6w/viewform?usp=dialog).
 This is due the day after the talk (but it might be easiest to submit it the same day, while it's still fresh).

 Comments should be written in your own words.